cartoon-raccoon/ropemporium/3-callme/README.md

 So, instead of jumping to this, we could just jump to their entries in the PLT.

-Now, all we need to do is find a gadget that can pop `rdi`, `rsi`, and `rdx`.
+Now, all we need to do is find some gadgets that can pop `rdi`, `rsi`, and `rdx`.
 The order doesn't matter, as we can craft the buffer overflow to suit the gadget.
-We can use `ROPgadget` to find such a gadget like so:
+We can use `ROPgadget` to find such gadgets like so:

 ```text
 $ ROPgadget --binary ./callme | grep rdi